What Safe Sex Really Means — and How to Practice It

 • Gonorrhea

-How Does Safe Sex Protect You From STDs
+How Does Safe Sex Protect You From STIs

-The aim of safe sex is to prevent contact with infected bodily fluids and genital skin to reduce the risk of STIs and STDs.
+The aim of safe sex is to prevent contact with infected bodily fluids and genital skin to reduce the risk of STIs.

 Types of Protection